flowable/flowable.github.io/team.md

 	        <h3>Filip Hrisafov</h3>
 	        <p>Flowable developer</p>
 	     </div>
-	    <p>Filip got interested in BPM while working on his Master Thesis: Automatic Migration of Running Process Instances.
-Currently, he works at Flowable, where he focuses the backend of the various products using Flowable.
+	    <p>Filip got interested in BPM while working on his Master Thesis: "Automatic Migration of Running Process Instances".
+Currently, he works at Flowable, where he focuses on the backend of the various products using Flowable.
 Being an open source enthusiast, he is the project lead of MapStruct and a contributor to multiple Open Source projects.</p>

 	    <div class="bio-contact-info">